st4nn/trape/README.md

 trape (open source)
 ========

-People tracker on the Internet: Learn to track the world, to avoid being traced.
+People tracker on the Internet: Learn to track the world, to avoid being tracked.

 ---
 Trape is a recognition tool that allows you to **track people**, the information you can get is very detailed.
 We want to teach the world through this, as large Internet companies could monitor you, obtaining information beyond your IP.